There are Two Types of Garbage Disposals

-Never put bones, cooking grease, or coffee grounds into the garburator
+Never put bones, cooking grease, or coffee grounds into the garburator.

-Never run the garbage disposal without water, this can burn-out the motor
+Never run the garbage disposal without water, this can burn-out the motor.

 Put a slice of lemon or a cup of vinegar down the garburator if the garburator starts to smell.

-If not, the ground-up food particles will become stuck in the pipes and might combine with any grease or fat to become a nasty clog – with the power off, you’ll then need to inspect and clean the garburator, or you may need to call in a professional to repair or replace the system.
+If not, the ground-up food particles will become stuck in the pipes and might combine with any grease or fat to become a nasty clog – with the power off, you’ll then need to inspect and clean the garburator, or you may need to contact a professional to repair or replace the system.

 * $75 service fee applies to any service within our normal service area.